-Queenstown is possibly the coolest town in New Zealand.
-Anywhere you look, you will see beautiful scenery, with great restaurants and bars all along the waterfront and live entertainment at any time of the day.
+Queenstown is 100% the coolest town in New Zealand.
+No matter where you look, you will see beautiful scenery, with great restaurants and bars all along the waterfront and live entertainment at any time of the day.

 Most people visiting Queenstown have limited time (usually only a few days), and with so much to choose from, you want to make the most out of each and every meal.

 We decided to compile a list of the best restaurants in Queenstown so you don’t have to worry about what’s good (and what’s not so good).
 Of course, to do that we had to eat at a lot of restaurants – including every single place on this list, some more than once – so you know they’re all amazing!

 1. Nest at Kamana

 The Best Restaurant With a View in Queenstown